 In the end, I didn’t buy anything.
 I’ll stick to my local stores even though I can’t get any quintessentially Japanese patterns.

 From Fabric Town, we ran into our first subway challenge.
-The line we were on, a loop line, had a gap in the loop due to heavy construction Everybody off, the announcer said.
+The line we were on, a loop line, had a gap in the loop due to heavy construction.
+Everybody off, the announcer said.
 We took what we thought was the next best thing.
 That, too, seemed to stall out at the next station.
-Third time lucky, and we found the station near that very famous intersection where pedestrians cross in every direction and it looks like there’s a thousand people crossing at any one time.
+Third time lucky, and we found the station near that very famous intersection where pedestrians cross in every direction and it looks like there’s a thousand people crossing at any one time (Shibuya Crossing).
 We witnessed the madness, and it honestly didn’t look that bad.
+We were there around 5 p.m. on a January Saturday.

 Our next destination was a restaurant with gluten free ramen.
 When we left the subway station, we spotted some people who were tourist helpers.
 They couldn’t agree on directions, and argued between each other.
 It was quite funny to watch.